-I’ve had this recipe on the back burner to do for ages.
+I’ve had this recipe for beef florentine phyllo pie on the back burner to do for ages.
 The one you get excited about when you first see it, put it away in storage and keep dreaming about making, but never get around to.
 That one.

 A friend from Twitter raved about a beef florentine recipe that her mom made.
-I was taken with ever aspect of the sound of it.
-Saucey beef covered in a layer of cheesey spinach and finished off with a crunchy phyllo pastry top, what is not to love.
+I was taken by every aspect of the sound of it.
+Saucey beef covered in a layer of cheesy spinach and finished off with a crunchy phyllo pastry top, what is not to love.

 For the beef layer: